Internal gravity waves in stratified flows with and without vortical modes: Results

-Slices of the $\Ewave$ are represented on Figure~\ref{fig:ratioEwaves_khkz}$(a)$-$(b)$ for $\epsilon = 0.1$.
-We observed that choosing this value for $\epsilon$ gives a sufficiently narrow window to keep only the spatiotemporal region corresponding to internal gravity waves, while keeping the window sufficiently wide in order to avoid binning effects so we kept $\epsilon=0.1$.
-This window with variable wide allows to get rid of the energy of non-wave structures present at low frequency \cite{maffioli_signature_2020}.
-We can first look at the distribution of the wave's energy in the $(k_h,k_z)$ plane.
-In order to allow a fair comparison between simulations with or without vortical modes, we introduce the wave's energy ratio
+We observed that choosing $\epsilon=0.1$ gives a sufficiently narrow window to keep only the spatiotemporal region corresponding to internal gravity waves, while keeping the window sufficiently wide to avoid binning effects.
+Therefore, we kept this value for the analysis.
+This window with variable width allows us to get rid of the energy of non-wave structures at low frequency.
+We first look at the distribution of the wave energy in the $(k_h,k_z)$ plane.
+In order to allow a fair comparison between simulations with and without vortical modes, it is necessary to introduce the wave energy ratio